trrapp12/password-maker/README.md

 ### Description:
 ---

+> Treat your password like your toothbrush.
+Don't let anybody else use it, and get a new one every six months.
+> -- Clifford Stoll

 A password generator that can generate multiple, randomized alpha-numeric/special character passwords.
 Also includes a one-click copy/paste option.
 <br/>
 <br/>